tatjanakolhapure/gorgeous-online-shop/README.md

 [Slick.js slider](http://kenwheeler.github.io/slick/) is used to create all sliders on the website as it is easily customizable and works perfectly on all browsers.

+One page (Login/register page) is used as for both logging in and for registration.
+The page has two tabs.
+One tab with login form and one tab with registration form.
+So users can switch to the tab they need.

+All accounts pages have the same layout with account navigation on the left which has two sections: My details and My orders.
+The page the customer is on is underlined (either My details or My orders link).

 On the products page the navigation for filtering products is displayed on the left as usually on shopping websites.
 Customers can expand or close filters.
 On the mobile site there is a button at the top of the products list to open filters in a pop up screen which overlays all the page (except header).
 It gives enough space for customers to view and select filters.
 There is a button to either reset filters or to close them.
 Select menu is used to sort products, It is positioned at the top right of the products list on desktop site and next to filters button on the mobile site.
 [noUiSlider.js library](https://refreshless.com/nouislider/) is used to filter products by price.
+And [wNumb.js](https://refreshless.com/wnumb/) library is used to format numbers for noUiSlider.

 On the individual product page the product image thumbnails are displayed on the left of the main product image so the users do not have to scroll down to click on thumbnails.
 Users can click on thumbnails or on slider arrows to view